jimpurbrick/thecreationengine/content/replaying-replicated-redux.md

 is sent back to the client, or the state which caused the prediction to be invalid on the master is reached on the client.
 In either case the prediction is discarded.
-In the case where a prediction becomes invalid the client has the state before the prediction, the action which invalidated the prediction and the list of predicted actions available when `updatePredictions` is called and so is able to do something significantly more sophisticated to fix the local state than simply reseting the entire state due to a state sync.
+In the case where a prediction becomes invalid, the client has the state before the prediction, the master validated action and the list of predicted actions available when `updatePredictions` is called.
+This context allows the client to do something significantly more sophisticated to fix the local state than simply reseting the entire local state.
 In fact `replayConsistency` does not need to send state syncs at all, making it significantly more efficient than `clientPredictionConsistency` which I renamed `resyncConsistency` to make the differences between the two optimistic consistency policies clear.

 <script src="http://gist-it.appspot.com/https://github.com/facebook/react-vr/blob/506c98dcd4a94bdee22431ef719e0bfbfa65b591/Examples/Pairs/replicate.js?slice=134:159&footer=0"></script>